albertocubeddu/extensionOS/README.md

 ### 0.0.14
-- Grammar error thank to Luca
-- New Menu Thanks to Denis
+- Fixed grammar issues, thanks to Luca.
+- Introduced a new menu, courtesy of Denis.
+- The new menu currently does not support phone calls (feature coming soon).

 ### 0.0.13